On High-Dimensional Twin-Field Quantum Key Distribution: Twin-Field QKD in 2 dimensions

 \section{Twin-Field QKD in 2 dimensions}

-Before analyzing the case for higher dimensions, let us first recall a 2-dimensional Twin-Field implementation.
-We limit ourselves to describing only the parts relevant to this work.
+Before analyzing the case for higher dimensions, let us first recall a 2-dimensional TF-QKD implementation.
+We limit ourselves to describing only the parts relevant to this work and focus on an abstract formulation that follows the description in the supplements of \cite{Lucamarini2018}.
 In general, the aim of QKD is to establish some shared secret information between two remote parties, usually called Alice and Bob, by sending quantum states.
-Twin-Field is a measurement-device-independent variant of QKD \cite{Lo_2012}, i.e. the measurement is performed by a third party, Charlie.
+TF-QKD is a measurement-device-independent variant of QKD \cite{Lo_2012}, i.e. the measurement is performed by a third party, Charlie.
 To detect a potential eavesdropper, the states are prepared in mutually unbiased bases.
 In the case of two bases, one can use one basis to share secret information, i.e. the code basis, and another one to test for eavesdropper interference, i.e. the test basis.
-In the TF protocol, Alice and Bob both send a coherent pulse to Charlie and encode information in the relative phase between them.
+In TF-QKD, Alice and Bob both send a coherent pulse to Charlie and encode information in the relative phase between them.
 Conceptually, this can be simplified to Alice and Bob sharing a single-photon state, each party controlling a spatial mode \cite{proof_use_single}.
 In both cases, first-order coherence is modulated to convey information.
 Both parties can apply a phase to their part of the state.
 In the original protocol \cite{Lucamarini2018}, the overall state can be written as

 where the subscripts relate to the spatial modes of the photon (it is a superposition of being either at Bob's or at Alice's), and $\gamma_i$ denotes the applied phase of each party.
 We restrict ourselves to only one basis, the second basis can be treated analogously.
 Both parties encode a single bit by choosing between two possible phases to apply.
 In preparation for generalization, we denote this by both parties choosing their state coefficients from a respective set $\mathcal{S}_i$ of coefficient vectors: